CODE-at-TACC/summer-2015/raspi/light/02-programming.md

 * How to reset the GPIO system at the end of a program

 # Challenges

+:sparkle: Try running the ```glow.py``` script

-:sparkle: Change the number of times the LED flashes
+:sparkle: In ```blink.py``` Change the number of times the LED flashes

-:sparkle: Increase the resistor value to 1000 Ohms (1 kilo-Ohm).
-Is the light more or less bright than before?

 :sparkle: Make the LED flash faster or slower

 :sparkle: Update the circuit and code so the LED is controlled by another GPIO pin

 :sparkle: Update the circuit and code to add a second LED controlled by another GPIO pin

+:sparkle: Modify your circuit and increase the resistor value to 1000 Ohms (1 kilo-Ohm).
+Is the light more or less bright than before?

 # Resources
 * [GPIO Pin Diagram](images/GPIO_Pi2.png)